ZOM-Health/ZOM_2019/README.md

 Yazom does not own ZOM but rather is the chief governor of ZOM with additional parties welcome to participate in realizing the goal.

+Yazom currently owns an estimated 8% of the total supply of ZOM.